jamiebuilds/react-jeff/README.md

 import React from "react"
 import { useField, useForm } from "react-jeff"

+/**
+ * 1. Write some validations that accept an input value and return an array of errors.
+ * (If the array is empty, the value is considered valid) */

 function validateUsername(value) {
 	let errs = []
 	if (value.length < 3) errs.push("Must be at least 3 characters long")